ArminJo/EasyButtonAtInt01/README.md

 void handleButtonPress(bool aButtonToggleState) {
     digitalWrite(LED_BUILTIN, aButtonToggleState);
 }
-EasyButton Button0AtPin2(&handleButtonPress);
+EasyButton Button0AtPin2(&handleButtonPress); // Button is connected to INT0 (pin2)

 void setup() {}
 void loop() {}
 ```

 ## Long press detection
-the easiest way is to check it in the button release handler.
+The easiest way is to check it in the button release handler.
 Do not forget, that you will get a press callback (if enabled) at the start of the long press.

 ```
 #define USE_BUTTON_0 // Enable code for button at INT0 (pin2)
 #include "EasyButtonAtInt01.cpp.h"

 void handleButtonRelease(bool aButtonToggleState, uint16_t aButtonPressDurationMillis);
-EasyButton Button0AtPin2(true, NULL, &handleButtonRelease); // true -> button is connected to INT0 (pin2)
+EasyButton Button0AtPin2(NULL, &handleButtonRelease); // Button is connected to INT0 (pin2)

 handleButtonRelease(bool aButtonToggleState, uint16_t aButtonPressDurationMillis) {
     if (aButtonPressDurationMillis >= EASY_BUTTON_LONG_PRESS_DEFAULT_MILLIS) { // 400 ms